AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 5:** The IV drip system that was implemented by Fall 2018 team.
 IV drip chamber was connected to coagulant constant head tank and flowed into flocculator.

-When the system would be run under the previous set-up, hydrostatic pressure from the flocculator could drive water into the drip chamber, filling it completely by the time the system was restarted.
-This resulted in the team having to consistently flush out the chamber, however, this led to air being introduced into the tubing and stopping flow within the system, entirely [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md).
+When the system was run under the previous set-up, hydrostatic pressure from the flocculator would drive water into the drip chamber, filling it completely by the time the system was restarted.
+This resulted in the team having to consistently flush out the chamber.
+However, this led to air being introduced into the tubing and stopping flow within the system, entirely [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md).

+Several changes were thus made to optimize the ease of use of the apparatus.
+The IV drip chamber was removed due to previous difficulties in starting the system.

 #### First Redesign: Direct Mixing in Fluoride Constant Head Tank
-Several changes were made to optimize the ease of use of the apparatus.
-The IV drip chamber was removed due to previous difficulties in starting the system, The T-joint was removed, allowing the fluoride constant head tank to be directly connected to the flocculator (Figure 6).
+The T-joint that allowed PACl to be dosed directly into the flocculator was first removed, allowing the fluoride constant head tank to be directly connected to the flocculator (Figure 6).

 <img src="IMG_20190209_092106.png">